An Apple A Day: Up In Smoke

-Tobacco smoke contains at least 43 substances that cause cancer.
-Some of the chemicals in tobacco smoke include cyanide, benzene, formaldehyde, wood alcohol, acetylene, and ammonia.
-Nicotine itself is a poison that in large doses can kill a person by stopping their muscles of respiration.
-The health consequences of smoking are substantial, including a dramatic increase in diseases of the heart, blood vessels, lungs, and brain.
+Tobacco smoke contains at least 43 substances known to cause cancer.
+Some of the harmful chemicals in tobacco smoke include cyanide, benzene, formaldehyde, wood alcohol, acetylene, and ammonia.
+Nicotine itself is a toxic substance that, in large doses, can be fatal by stopping the muscles that control breathing.
+The health risks of smoking are severe, leading to increased rates of heart disease, lung and blood vessel problems, and brain disorders.
+Tobacco use is also a leading cause of various cancers, responsible for 1 in 5 cancer-related deaths in the U.S. (nearly 440,000 deaths annually).
+The reality is simple: smoking is deadly.

 R.G.
 Roach, D.O.